reorg/pg_repack/doc/pg_repack.rst

 NOTICE:

-* Only superusers can use the utility.
+* Only superusers or owners of tables and indexes can use the utility.
+To run pg_repack as an owner you need to use the option `--no-superuser-check`.
 * Target table must have a PRIMARY KEY, or at least a UNIQUE total index on a NOT NULL column.